 Major focus on Troubleshooting

 Most of the companies are switching to the next-generation quality management software (QMS) that comes with strong capabilities and features to foster an environment of the proactive approach.
 However, such solutions are used for troubleshooting purposes only.
-The reason is a lack of resources and time to reap the complete advantages of proactive quality management.
+The reason is a lack of resources and time to reap the complete advantages of proactive quality management to attain quality.

 The best solution here is a QMS that not only helps to troubleshoot but also records and documents the activities for the future reference.
 One of the top-ranked software is Qualityze eQMS.
 It comes with a free demo and a 1-week free trial.
 Try and test it today!